 Mohit Prashar is a 3rd-year undergraduate student in Kinesiology and Health Science at York University and a RAY (Research at York) student in Dr. Kalu's lab.
 He is involved in several projects, including:

-- A Scoping Review of Socially Focused Intelligent Assistive Technologies for Homebound Older Adults with Mild Cognitive Impairment: This study maps the available literature on assistive technologies that promote social engagement and well-being for homebound older adults with MCI.
+- Socially Focused Intelligent Assistive Technologies for Caregiving for Homebound Older Adults with Cognitive Impairment: A Scoping Review: This study maps the available literature on assistive technologies that promote social engagement and well-being for homebound older adults with MCI.

 - Exploring the Perspectives of Physiotherapists on Culture and Mobility Among Community-Dwelling Older Adults in Nigeria: A Qualitative Descriptive Study